-Rose quartz gets its name from its color, according to Carson Lee, instructor, Gemological Institute of America (GIA).
+Rose quartz gets its name from its color, according to Carson Lee, instructor at the Gemological Institute of America (GIA).
 It is pink and falls somewhere between translucent and cloudy.
 "Some stones come in a wide range of colors, not rose quartz," Lee says.
 "Rose quartz is springtime; it's Easter; it's the color of the sunset."

-Buying Rose Quartz
+Buying Rose Quartz Crystal

 The main factor in valuing rose quartz is its color — the more saturated and richer the color, the more sought-after the stone, Lee says.
-Bigger pieces usually display the more intense color, and rose quartz stones can be feet tall and wide, which only makes sculptures and figurine carvings more desirable because they will have that rich color.
+Bigger pieces usually display a more intense color, and rose quartz stones can be feet tall and wide, which only makes sculptures and figurine carvings more desirable because they will have that rich color.

 That might sound unimpressive, but the result is that the stone can display an asterism (star) or a cat's eye, also called a chatoyancy.
 It might even show Tyndall scattering, which is a rare effect that makes the quartz appear blue in the right light.

-Rose Quartz Uses
+Rose Quartz Properties and Uses

 Rose quartz is relatively durable — ranking a 7 on the Mohs Hardness Scale — and tough, and not prone to breaking.
 That makes it a wearable material, according to Lee.
 In this sense, it's versatile and can be made into beads or cabochons, but the more translucent rose quartz might be faceted instead.
 It works well in multiple types of jewelry from earrings to pendants to rings.

-Crystal healing experts attribute a variety of physical benefits to rose quartz too.
+Crystal healing experts attribute a variety of physical benefits to rose quartz, too.
 According to Crystal Vaults, it boosts the skin, has anti-aging effects, helps the heart and circulatory system function properly, aids the body in releasing impurities and supports the female reproductive system in multiple ways.